kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 ### Kubestellar init

-This subcommand is used after installation to finish setup.

-This subcommand ensures that the edge service provider workspace (ESPW) exists and has the required contents.
+This subcommand is used after installation to finish setup and does two things.
+One is to ensure that the edge service provider workspace (ESPW) exists and has the required contents.
+The other is to ensure that the `root:compute` workspace has been extended with the RBAC objects that enable the syncer to propagate reported state for downsynced objects defined by the APIExport from that workspace of a subset of the Kubernetes API for managing containerized workloads.

 ### KubeStellar start